-The Council has been considering developing limited access in the skate fishery since at least 2009.
-A brief history is in Table 1, and more information is in a March 2020 Skate PDT memo.
-The Council is developing this action assuming that preparing an Environmental Impact Statement will be necessary.
+The Council has been considering developing limited access in the skate fishery since at least 2009 (Table 1, March 2020 Skate PDT memo).
+The Council assumes that preparing an Environmental Impact Statement will be necessary.
 A formal determination on the type of NEPA document needed will be made once the range of alternatives is identified and analyzed.